-EM may increase the risk of being caught and the effort required to offend, but also allows the participant to spend more time with family, in employment, and less (or no) time in prison exposed to influences that may contribute to criminal behaviours.
+EM may increase the risk of being caught and the effort required to offend, but also allows the participant to spend more time with family, in employment and less (or no) time in prison exposed to criminogenic influences.

-EM programmes must ensure:

-- clear programme design and responsibilities - good communication among all those involved - availability of the correct technological capabilities
+EM programmes must ensure clear programme design and responsibilities, as well as good communication among all those involved and ensure the correct technological capabilities are available.

-Finally, although some technologies are more expensive than others, EM is always a cheaper alternative to prison, although it is more expensive than traditional parole or probation without this kind of monitoring.
+Although some technologies are more expensive than others, EM is always a cheaper alternative to prison, although it is more expensive than traditional parole or probation without this kind of monitoring.